William Montgomery Brown: Biography

-His 1907 book The Crucial Race Question, which supported the segregation of the races, greatly angered the Northerners who usually contributed substantial sums to support his poor diocese.
+His 1907 book The Crucial Race Question, which supported the segregation of the church between whites and blacks, greatly angered the Northerners who usually contributed substantial sums to support his poor diocese.
+In the book, he writes that the only way for Black church members to raise in the church "ranks" was to have two separate churches.
+He denounced these views later in life.
 Brown created the Helen Dunlap School for Mountain Girls and a seminary to train a local ministry in Arkansas.
 From 1909 to 1910, he engaged in a sharp conflict with Trinity Cathedral in Little Rock (Pulaski County) over the issue of control over the cathedral and the refusal of the dean to read and compliment the bishop's new book, The Level Plan of Church Union.
 This dispute further alienated many in Arkansas.
 The Level Plan rejected many practices of the Episcopal Church and angered many supporters, who promptly insisted that he leave.
-In 1911, he returned to Galion, Ohio, and formally resigned as bishop of Arkansas in 1912, although he remained a bishop without a diocese.
+In 1911, he returned to Galion, Ohio, and formally resigned as bishop of Arkansas in 1912, although he remained a bishop without a diocese, being nicknamed the "Wandering Bishop".
 He was succeeded as Bishop of Arkansas by James Rideout Winchester.

 Brown began reading Charles Darwin, Karl Marx and other authors promoting a materialistic view of the world.
 Two years later, Brown announced his "conversion to science" in July 1913.
 He wrote to Episcopal bishops informing them of his new position.
 He rejected the historical Jesus, arguing that Jesus was "an idea" that was later turned into an historical person, echoing the views of Arthur Drews in The Christ Myth.
 "I no longer believed in a personal God, nor in a six-day creation, nor in a literal heaven and hell," Brown wrote.
 Creeds, he decided, were merely symbolical.
 Episcopal bishops reacted with indifference and strong hostility to his views.